 - Make sure you have at least 2 bars of Wi-Fi and can use the phone's browser app.

 - Turn off your router or modem for a minute.

 - Enable Wi-Fi calling again.

 - Remove the SIM card from the phone.

 You might see this error also come up as ER01.
 This just means your phone is generally having trouble with Wi-Fi calling.
 To deal with this, simply disable Wi-Fi calling for about a minute and then enable it again.

 The following errors all mean that your SIM card/Device needs an update:

-This type of update should happen automatically after a SIM card or phone number change has happened, but sometimes we need to resend that update.
+This type of update should happen automatically after a SIM card or phone number change has happened, but sometimes, we need to resend that update.
 In order for the update to reach your device, you can't be in a roaming area (check the coverage maps to confirm).
-Once you're in a home network area, get in touch so we can send the update to your phone on GSM or complete a Profile update for your CDMA device.
+Once you're in a home network area, get in touch so we can send the update to your phone.

-If trying to enable the Wi-Fi calling (or iMessage) feature on your iOS device and getting an error related to activation in many cases this can be traced to the specific name assigned to your device, eg Bob's iPhone.
+If you are trying to enable the Wi-Fi calling (or iMessage) feature on your iOS device and get an error related to activation, in many cases, this can be traced to the specific name assigned to your device, e.g., Bob's iPhone.
 We suggest that you try to change the device name for your iOS device and then reattempt activating the feature.